Guide to British Music of the 1960s

 The Fleurs de Lys

-Frank Smith – guitar/vocals, Peter Sears – keyboards, Gordon Haskell – bass, Keith Guster - drums
+Frank Smith – guitar/vocals, Alex Chamberlain – organ, Danny Churchill – bass, Keith Guster - drums

+Phil Sawyer and Pete Sears left the group with Chris Andrews joining on vocals and Bryn Hayworth adding guitar.
+This line-up produced some strong singles such as Mud in Your Eye but they failed to make any impression on the charts.
+Guster, Hayworth and Haskell worked as a trio, spending a lot of time in the studio.
 One of the more unusual things about The Fleurs de Lys was that the band had several guises.
 Alongside their own recording career, they also acted as the backing band to visiting American artists such as Aretha Franklin and Isaac Hayes.
-In 1967, they started to work with the South African singer Sharon Tandy whose performances with the group included the superb Hold On and Daughter of the Sun.
+In 1967, they started to work with the South African singer Sharon Tandy whose performances with the group included the superb Hold On and Graham Dee & Brian Potter's Daughter of the Sun.
 Another version of the band with Rod Lynton on guitar was Rupert’s People who released the Procol Harum-like track Reflections of Charlie Brown.
 Andrews then went on to form a more permanent Ruperts People with Lynton.
+Hold On had been the b-side of Reflections of Charlie Brown and the band re-recorded it with Sharon Tandy on vocals.

 Hayworth took over the vocals for I Can See the Light.
-Tick Tock was another release though under the pseudonym Shyster.
+Tick Tock was another release though under the pseudonym Shyster in October 1967.

 Haskell later teamed up with former school mate from Bournemouth Robert Fripp in a King Crimson line-up at the end of 1969.
-He remained very popular with King Crimson fans despite that he sang vocals on one album and left the band prior to the supporting tour.
+He remained very popular with King Crimson fans despite the fact that he sang vocals on just one album and left the band prior to the supporting tour.
 He remained in the music business playing pub gigs in Scandinavia and his native Dorset largely including teaming up with Robbie MacKintosh and Hamish Stuart from Paul McCartney’s band.
-However, in the early 2000s, he had a surprise number two hit with How Wonderful You Are and a highly successful album called The Road to Harry’s Bar.
+However, in the early 2000s, he had a surprise number two hit with How Wonderful You Are as "the pub singer" and a highly successful album called The Road to Harry’s Bar.
+He died on 16 October 2020 aged 74.

-Pete Sears later became a session musician and joined Jefferson Starship.
+Pete Sears later became a session musician and joined Jefferson Starship and Hot Tuna.
 Phil Sawyer joined the Spencer Davis Group after the departure of Steve Winwood.

-A 7" vinyl EP The Two Sides of The Fleurs de Lys was released in 2009.
+A 7" vinyl EP The Two Sides of The Fleurs de Lys was released on Acid Jazz Records in 2009.

 Privacy Policy